Skip to main content

 How the standards are organized

 Our standards are designed for efficiency.
 Whenever possible, we re-use tag sets across our standards.
-Not only does that make the standards more consistent, it also provides significant efficiencies for firms using more than one of our standards, and it facilitates making connections between our standards.
+Not only does that make the standards more consistent, it also provides significant efficiencies for firms using more than one of our standards, and it facilitates making connections across the various types of content that use our standards.

-the Common schema defines the tags that are used in multiple standards or that are used in multiple places within a standard.
-This includes a set of tags used to describe people, one for identifying companies or other entities,
+defines the tags that are used in multiple standards or that are used in multiple places within a standard.

 Because the RIXML Standards Suite was developed by the organizations that create and consume investment research and the firms that develop tools used across the industry, it is specifically designed to eliminate the pain points identified by the experts who know this content best.